Conditions and diseases

 What is it?

 Hepatitis A, B, C, D, E viruses, CMV (cytomegalia virus) and the Epstein-Barr virus (glandular fever) are well-known diseases.
-They can cause an acute condition that heals completely within a few weeks with the aid of a person's own immune system.
+They can cause an acute condition that heals completely within a few weeks with the help of one's own immune system.

-They sometimes evolve into a chronic inflammation that no longer heals spontaneously.
-Because after decades some of these inflammations thoroughly affect the architecture of the liver through scar tissue (fibrosis), they can lead to liver cirrhosis, sometimes a life-threatening condition.
+Sometimes, they evolve into a chronic inflammation that no longer heals spontaneously.
+Because some of these inflammations, after decades, thoroughly disfigure the architecture of the liver through scar tissue (fibrosis), they can lead to liver cirrhosis, sometimes a life-threatening condition.
 That is why these conditions must be properly monitored and, where possible, treated with medication.
 Science has already enabled several victories against these conditions.